 The diagram below shows this wider patch gap timeline looks like

-As you can see, systems can remain unprotected for up to 442 days.
+As you can see, systems can remain unprotected for up to 2,618 days (over 7 years).
 That’s a shocking statistic.
 Let’s take a closer look at how the timeline is broken down.

 This is the period when we genuinely don’t know what we don’t know.